shanescarlett/Android-Widgets/EASY_RECYCLER_VIEW.md

 ```

 More than one type of item can be specified this way, through custom defined `ITEM_TYPE` codes.
 Different view layouts and binding routines can be specified for objects of the same type, depending on how they are required to be displayed in the list.
+For example, you may want items to be shown one way, but in-line advertisements to have a different set of data and appearance in the list.

 Click actions on the items can be obtained through the click listener inteface:
 ```Java